-As usual, FIFA issues the new annual edition of the "Laws of the Game and Universal Guide for Referees" in the four official FIFA languages (English, French, Spanish and German) as soon as possible after the International Football Association Board meeting.
+As usual, FIFA issues the new annual edition of the "Laws of the Game and Universal Guide for Referees" in the four official FIFA languages (English, French, Spanish and German) as soon as possible after the International Football Board meeting.

-The present edition contains alterations made by the International F.A.
-Board at its meeting on 21 June in Scotland.
-This was the first meeting that I attended in my capacity as FIFA President, which gave me an opportunity to take an active part in and contribute to the work of the International F.A.
+The present edition contains a new section covering the official signals to be used by referees and linesmen, together with the alterations made by the International F.A.
+Board at its meeting on 18 June 1976 in Wales, which I attended in my capacity as FIFA President.
+This gave me once again the opportunity to take an active part in and contribute to the work of the International F.A.
 Board.